CyberHansel/WIN-Hardening/README.md

 cmd.exe /c "reg add "HKLM\SOFTWARE\Microsoft\Windows Defender\Real-Time Protection" /v DisableRealtimeMonitoring /t REG_DWORD /d 0 /f"
 #Force update new signatures before each scan starts
 Set-MpPreference -CheckForSignaturesBeforeRunningScan 1
+#Enable Cloud functionality of Windows Defender
+Set-MpPreference -MAPSReporting 2
+#If a user visits a malicious IP address or domain, an event will be recorded in the Windows event log but the user will not be blocked from visiting the address
+Set-MpPreference -EnableNetworkProtection Enabled

 #Block Office applications from creating child processes
 powershell.exe Add-MpPreference -AttackSurfaceReductionRules_Ids D4F940AB-401B-4EFC-AADC-AD5F3C50688A -AttackSurfaceReductionRules_Actions Enabled